amberteets/MechaCar-Statistical-Analysis/README.md

 Note: All subsequent t-tests assume a significance level of 0.05.

 ### All Manufacturing Lots
+Null / Alternate Hypotheses:
-H<sub>0</sub>: There is no statistical difference between the observed sample mean PSI of all manufacturing lots and the population mean of 1500 PSI.
+- H<sub>0</sub>: There is no statistical difference between the observed sample mean PSI of all manufacturing lots and the population mean of 1500 PSI.
-H<sub>a</sub>: There is a statistical difference between the observed sample mean PSI of all manufacturing lots and the population mean of 1500 PSI.
+- H<sub>a</sub>: There is a statistical difference between the observed sample mean PSI of all manufacturing lots and the population mean of 1500 PSI.

 #### Fig. 3.0: T-test for All Lots
 <kbd> <img src="https://github.com/amberteets/MechaCar-Statistical-Analysis/blob/main/Resources/ttest_all.png" /> <kbd>